Monday, July 10, 2017

 --see the "Introduction" section above) lakeside camping and a State park.
 The SWAs are located north of the highway between Holly and Rocky Ford and John Martin Reservoir State Park's Lake Hasty completely tree-shaded campground is south of the highway.
 And, if you have children with you, don't miss a visit to Bent's Old Fort National Historic Site when you go through La Junta.
 If you camp in the La Junta area, there is a Free dump at the Pueblo West Quik Stop gas station (next to car wash) just south of US 50 at 101 S. McCulloch.

 But, after leaving the Pueblo area heading west on US 50, your first Free camping is southwest of Canon City in Temple Canon Park.
-Be sure to check fire conditions/bans (719-269-9028) and the weather forecast before leaving Canon City, as the park is in a very dry area that is also subject to frequent flash floods (the D&RG Railroad abandoned its 1881 narrow-gauge line up Grape Creek due to an 1889 flood).
-In this Canon City mountain park, the picnic and dry camping areas (Temple Ridge and Temple View) have gravel-dirt roads and parking areas, pit toilets, covered picnic tables, fire pits, and trash cans, but no water, RV dump, or hookups.
+Be sure to check fire conditions/bans (719-269-9028) and the weather forecast before leaving Canon City, as the park is in a very dry area that is also subject to frequent flash floods (the D&RG Railroad abandoned its 1881 narrow-gauge line up Grape Creek due to an 1889 flood that washed out the tracks).
+In this Canon City mountain park, the picnic and dry camping areas (Temple Ridge and Temple View) have gravel-dirt roads and parking areas, picnic tables, fire pits, and trash cans, but no water, RV dump, or hookups.
+So, you must be self-contained and pack out everything you pack in.
 Camping is limited to 3 days and water and pay RV dumps are available at the Shell and Conoco gas stations in town.
-To reach the park, turn south off US 50 on 1st Street, then right on 3 Rd., which becomes gravel Temple Canyon Road.
-It is 5 1/2 miles from US50 to the park.
+To reach the park, take US 50 (Main Street) to 1st Street to 3rd Road to Temple Canyon Road.
+The park is about 5.5 miles southwest of US 50.

 After a long day's drive to Salida, try a dip in the city-owned indoor hot springs swimming pool.
 A special place in Salida for kids is the State's Mt.
 Shavano Fish Hatchery located on the north side of town next to the river.
 And, best of all, this is the town to try summer whitewater rafting!

-If you don't want to pay a dump fee at the Poncha Springs Visitor Center, the next Free RV dump station heading west on US 50 is in Gunnison.
+If you don't want to dump at the Poncha Springs Visitor Center, the next RV dump station heading west on US 50 is in Gunnison.
 West of downtown Gunnison, turn east on Rio Grande Avenue, then take an immediate right onto Airport Road.
 At the first gravel road, turn right again and follow it behind the General Aviation hangers to the dump.
 There is plenty of room to turn around in the parking lot at the dump, as you must leave the same way you came in.
+This once-Free dump is now $15 plus $5 for a water fill, if you also need fresh water.
+Both are payable by credit card or phone.

 US 50 on Monarch Pass and the Monarch Ski Area

 In addition to boondocking along CR 250 as discussed in the "US 285" section, Free parking lot dry camping is allowed on the east approach to Monarch Pass at the Monarch Crest Gift Shop.
-However, the elevation is 11,000', so have plenty of propane in fall!
+However, the elevation is 11,000', so have plenty of propane year-round.
+We have camped in our RV at only 10,000' and the nighttime temps in August dropped to 23 degrees!
 And be sure to ask permission and buy something in their store to repay the owner's generosity.

 Inexpensive USFS campgrounds are located west of Poncha Springs, including Monarch Park (just east of Monarch Pass and first opened in 1920!) and three more west of the pass and north of the highway.
 The Pitkin, Snowblind, and Quartz no-hookup campgrounds are very scenic places to spend a day or two camping, fly fishing, mountain biking, or hiking.
 You can also check out the narrow-gauge railroad grade up to the Denver, South Park & Pacific's 1881 Alpine Tunnel under the Continental Divide.
-The road is now closed due to an avalanche that destroyed part of the Palisades railroad grade, but you can still hike or mountain bike to the portal.
+The road has now reopened after an avalanche that destroyed part of the Palisades railroad grade.
 The Pitkin Campground is listed as one of the 100 Best Campgrounds in Colorado.
 When we were there on a weekday in June 2020, the first pandemic summer, every campsite in both Pitkin and Quartz was full.
 And most were full of ATV/OHV owners, as the Cumberland Pass Road is now "4-wheeler heaven."
 So, if you want a little peace and quiet, I would highly recommend finding a different camping area.

 There is a large expanse of brush-covered BLM land southwest of Sargents for Free dispersed camping.
 At Doyleville, take paved County Road 45 across Tomichi Creek, then gravel CR 14-AA about 5 miles to reach BLM land on both sides of the road.
 Watch for cattle on the road as this is also open range.
 There is no water, pit toilet, or trash container, so you have to be self-contained to camp in this area.
 Please stay on previously used tracks and take everything you bring with you when you leave.
 There are no nearby residents, lights, or cell service, so get there before dark to find your campsite.
 But that dark night sky is pretty spectacular, which is why my wife has taken star-track photos along that road.